Everyone must stay at home to help stop the spread of coronavirus.

 Patients no longer register with a particular doctor, but will register with the practice.
 There will still continue to be a doctor’s name ‘attached’ to your registration, but you are free to see any of the practice’s doctors.

-Registration involves completion of a registration card and we will also require two forms of personal identification (one showing your current address and another preferably with your photograph on).
+Registration involves completion of a registration form and we will also require two forms of personal identification (one showing your current address and another preferably with your photograph on).
 If you have your old medical card, then please bring this with you as well.
 Please check that you live within the practice area.
 If you are unsure about any aspect of registration, or whether you are entitled to receive NHS services, please phone or ask at the reception as the regulations are quite complicated.

 The diagram/map below indicates the approximate boundary of our normal practice area.